pulumi/docs/content/docs/intro/languages/dotnet.md

 <img src="/logos/tech/dotnet.png" align="right" width="150" style="padding:8px; margin-top: -64px">

 Pulumi supports infrastructure as code using any .NET Core language.
-You can use your favorite .NET tools &mdash; such as editors, package managers, build systems, and test frameworks &mdash; to create, deploy, and manage infrastructure on any cloud, including Azure, AWS, and GCP.
+You can use your favorite .NET tools &mdash; such as editors, package managers, build systems, and test frameworks &mdash; to create, deploy, and manage infrastructure on any cloud, including Azure, AWS, and Google Cloud.

 > **Note:** Pulumi for .NET is in preview and is under active development.
 We would [love your feedback](https://github.com/pulumi/pulumi/issues/new)!